-- Absence of 2 teeth except for PM4 in the lower jaw (PM1 are not taken into consideration). - Reverse bite without loss of contact of the incisors. - · Eyes very light in colour. - Tail curled over the back or excessively short. - Coat which has tendency to curl.
-Coat too flat; length less than 4 cm or more than 7cm.
-Limp or woolly coat. - Very irregular conformity of limbs; especially, faulty hindquarters, excessively turned-out feet, cow-hocked.
+- Absence of 2 teeth except for PM4 in the lower jaw (PM1 are not taken into consideration). - Reverse bite without loss of contact of the incisors. - · Eyes very light in colour. - Tail curled over the back or excessively short. - Coat that has tendency to curl.
+Coat too flat; length less than 4cm or more than 7 cm.
+Limp or woolly coat. - Very irregular conformity of limbs; especially faulty hindquarters, excessively turned-out feet, cow-hocks.